Shrimp & Chorizo with Polenta

 - Step 1

 Heat the oil over medium heat in a skillet (a cast-iron skillet works well, but any skillet will do).
 Add the leeks, shallots, and garlic and cook gently until softened and fragrant.
 Stir in the paprika, ancho paste, and salt, mixing to create a paste.
 Cook for about 1 minute until the spices become fragrant.
-Add the sliced chorizo and cook, stirring, until lightly browned, about 2 minutes.
-Add 2–3 tablespoons chicken stock and a splash of cream halfway through cooking to loosen the spices and create a light sauce.
+Add the sliced chorizo, stirring, until the chorizo is lightly browned, about 2 minutes.
+Add 2–3 tablespoons of chicken stock and a splash of cream halfway through cooking to loosen the spices and create a light sauce.
 Allow the mixture to reduce slightly.
-Add the shrimp and cook until just pink and cooked through, about 2–3 minutes.
+Add shrimp and cook until the shrimp is just pink, about 2–3 minutes.

 - Step 2

-In a heavy-bottomed saucepan, bring 4 cups water or stock to a boil and add salt.
+In a heavy-bottomed saucepan, bring 4 cups water (or stock and milk/broth) to a boil and add salt.
 Slowly whisk in the cornmeal in a thin stream to prevent lumps.
-Reduce heat to low and cook, stirring frequently with a wooden spoon, until the polenta thickens and the grains are tender.
+Reduce the heat to low and cook, stirring frequently with a wooden spoon, until the polenta thickens and the grains are tender.
 Traditional polenta takes 30–45 minutes, while quick-cooking polenta may take 5–10 minutes.
-Stir in the butter and cream to finish, allowing the polenta to rest for a few minutes to thicken.
+Stir in the butter and cream to finish, allowing the polenta to rest for a few minutes to thicken slightly.

 - Step 3